-Every qualifying nonprofit should be using Google Ad Grants to tell their story, to generate more supporters and to increase donations.
-Failing to take advantage of this generous in-kind Google gift is akin to losing $120,00.00 in online promotional opportunity — each and every year.
+Qualifying nonprofits can use Google Ad Grants to tell their story, generate more supporters and increase donations.
+Failing to take advantage of this generous, in-kind Google gift is akin to losing $120,00.00 in online promotional opportunity — each and every year.

 Effective use of Google advertising requires story development, continual keyword management, ad testing, landing page optimization and requires routine execution of new campaigns.

 (Landing pages are specialized web pages tailored to specific ads.
 These are the pages an Internet searcher “lands” on after clicking an ad.
 Keywords are what people use for online searching.
 Those same keywords are also used by Google to determine which ads to display to those who are searching online.)

 Google Ad Grants is the nonprofit marketing version of AdWords™, which is Google’s online advertising platform.
 Google Ad Grants provides nonprofit organizations $10,000 per month of in-kind advertising, so that nonprofits may promote their causes on Google search result pages.
 This is a very powerful opportunity and should be taken advantage of by most (but not all) qualified nonprofit organizations.
 The trick is to use the advertising effectively to gain the maximum advantage.
 Additionally, it is necessary to avoid misusing it or neglecting it once you have it, otherwise Google will take it away.